 Immediate Answer: No, This Is Not Reasonable

 A 1,000% markup over Medicare rates is indefensible.
-Medicare rates already include:
+Medicare rates are set by the federal government to cover the cost of providing care, including:

 Real Examples of 10x Medicare Markups